roofrack/dotfiles/README.md

  2. In ~ run git clone https://github.com/roofrack/dotfiles.

  3. See dotfiles/archPackages for stuff to install but this is all you need for i3...
+    Will be installed when running the script in the next step.

       • i3 (select 1 3 4 5)
       • xorg-xinit